-The 2005 FR/EIS utilized the environmentally conservative assumption to mitigate gravel bars at a 1:1 ratio to result in a no-net-loss of pure gravel bars either by relocating gravel that is dredged to a nearby suitable area or providing new substrate of the appropriate composition to create gravel bar acreage within the project area.
+The 2005 FR/EIS utilized the environmentally conservative assumption to mitigate gravel bars at a 1:1 ratio to result in a no-net-loss of pure gravel bars either be relocating gravel that is dredged to a nearby suitable area or transporting dredged gravel to other sites within the project area.
 Aerial imagery and field surveys conducted during the 2005 EIS development determined the quantities and locations of gravel bars that may be impacted.
 The model methodology used in the 2005 FR/EIS is located in Appendix C-6 of the 2005 EIS - "Aquatic Habitat Evaluation Procedures" and provides a detailed explanation of these efforts.